Board and Governance

 Board members are not representatives of any group or interest.
 However, at present, our Constitution does require that a number of the Board are members in association with the Uniting Church in Australia.
 Appointments are made for an initial term of three years and are renewable.

-The Board works closely with the Principal and the Business Operations Manager, meeting on a monthly basis.
-The range of responsibilities is broad and includes the appointment of the Principal, strategic planning, and oversight of property and finances.
+The Board works closely with the Principal and the Head of Business Operations, meeting on a monthly basis.
+The range of responsibilities is broad and includes the appointment of the Principal, strategic planning and oversight of property and finances.
 The Board is concerned with the long-term success and viability of the School.
-Policies of the Board and the Principal are evaluated each month.

 The Board’s role is to ensure that the School achieves its Mission, goals and objectives and in doing so meets the legal and moral responsibilities and requirements of governance of the School.